‘Honey Boo Boo’ Star Mama June Shannon Holds Odd Garage Sale With Beau Geno Doak, Seemingly Desperate For Cash

 Things seem to be getting worse by the day for reality television star “Mama June” Shannon.
 The star of From Not to Hot and Here Comes Honey Boo Boo has been estranged from her teen daughter Alana Thompson for a while now, reportedly due to her alleged addiction issues and her determination to remain in a relationship with troubled boyfriend Geno Doak.
 Now the pair was spotted holding a garage sale at her place in Georgia and the situation seemed rather odd.

 TMZ shares the scoop and a video from Mama June and Geno’s attempts to sell off some of the few belongings she seemingly still had in her Georgia home.
-They share that Shannon had listed some of her items for sale via Facebook Marketplace and some curious folks decided to head to her home to check it all out.
+They share that Shannon had listed some of her items for sale via Facebook Marketplace, and some curious folks decided to head to her home to check it all out.

 The video, which does contain some expletives from Geno, shows the two excitedly talking about what seems to be a massage chair they are trying to sell.
 They appear to be in the living room and dining room area of her Georgia home, but it is nearly empty other than a television mounted on the wall.

 Another part of the video shows a bedroom of the home that is a complete disaster.
-It seems that June was showing some purses or other items she was looking to sell and it was clear that a lot of other valuables had already been cleared out.
+It seems that June was showing some purses or other items she was looking to sell, and it was clear that a lot of other valuables had already been cleared out.

 Mama June's House is a Mess in Bizarre Video From Garage Sale https://t.co/5eTF8tpULM